Affordable? Check. Effective? Check. Simple? Check.

 Just like the SimpliCam, which I also reviewed, the new SimpliSafe outdoor camera is very easy to install.
 Its construction is simple and lightweight; rest assured you’re not dealing with bulky equipment or small parts.

-From removing the camera from the box to placing it on my wall, everything was simple and straightforward.
-It’s a good idea with any battery-operated camera to locate the battery first, just to see if it requires charging (like we did when we reviewed the Ring Spotlight Battery).
-With SimpliSafe Outdoor, I dug out the battery and USB adapter, and charged it inside the house before beginning the installation.
+Everything about installation was easy and straightforward, from removing the camera from the box to placing it on my wall.
+It’s always a good idea with any battery-operated camera to check the battery first to see if it needs charging (like we did when we reviewed the Ring Spotlight Battery).
+I made sure to dig out the battery from the SimpliSafe Outdoor camera box, and charge it in the house before beginning installation.

 The battery took about two hours to reach a full charge (the three flashing lights on the battery are an easy indicator).
 To compare, this was about the same time it took for the battery-operated Reolink Argus 2 camera to charge when I reviewed it.

 But here’s the big difference between SimpliSafe and the Reolink cameras I reviewed: the Reolink’s battery isn’t removable.
 You have to plug the USB cord into the camera itself to charge the battery, which – for me – meant having to climb up and take it down every two to three months or so.
 (The battery lasts three to six months before it needs a recharge.)
 That’s not ideal, frankly, because I’m barely 5 feet tall, I don’t have the steadiest hands, and I’m just not very fond of ladders.

 So with SimpliSafe Outdoor, I had a bit of flexibility, and I used it.
 While I waited for the battery to charge, I took the device apart and found the place the battery would go when it reached 100%.
 Easy enough, right?